 Don’t forget to update

 Finally, restart the VM.
 When all is done, you’ll notice your guest VM would run a little bit faster, and you are able to see Networking details of that Linux VM in your Hyper-V Manager.
-Shutdown and Reset should also work.
+Shutdown and Reset commands from the Hyper-V to the Linux VM should also work.

 If you do not want to mess with the above, you may also replace your Ubuntu main kernel with an Azure-tuned kernel.
-This is the same kernel which Azure provides Simply run the following command as root:
+This is the same kernel which Microsoft runs on their Azure environment.
+Simply run the following command as root:

 apt install linux-azure